shb/poker-face/README.md

 The project is in its infancy, principles and considerations about further development are:

-- Always strive to follow or outright mimick some existing staple API.
+- [ ] Always strive to follow or outright mimick some existing staple API.
 Stick to PretendJs for the server configuration, go along the lines of ExpressJS for route definitions.
 Use the same defaults they would use; only invent when there's no _prior art_.
-- Try to include the whole PretendJs API in the base builder or at least give an escape hatch to hack through to the wrapped PretendJs instance.
+- [ ] Try to include the whole PretendJs API in the base builder or at least give an escape hatch to hack through to the wrapped PretendJs instance.
-- Make the builder stateful, i.e.: a route definition is always and only opened by a shorthand route mapping method; it's closed by a body-defining method.
-No other configuration can be done inside a route definition.
+- [x] Make the builder stateful, i.e.: a route definition is always and only opened by a shorthand route mapping method; it's closed by a body-defining method.
+No other kinds of configuration can be done inside a route definition.
-- Maybe pass an _ExpressJs_-compatible response object to the handler functions.
+- [ ] Maybe pass an _ExpressJs_-compatible response object to the
+  handler functions.